Eustace Chapuys: Ambassador to England

 Chapuys' attempts to defeat English machinations against Catherine eventually failed and Henry married Anne Boleyn.
 Catherine died in January 1536.
 It has been traditionally thought that Chapuys despised Anne and could never bring himself to say her name, referring to her only as the "whore" or "concubine".
+Eric Ives, however, suggests that the ambassador's use of the term was not from his disdain for Anne but because he failed to appreciate that she could ever become Henry's wife.

 Chapuys was a faithful servant to Charles V, an astute observer of men, and although he spoke and wrote fluently in French, he was a staunch opponent of France and the French, whom he loathed because of their designs on his homeland, Savoy.
 On one occasion, he threatened to disinherit his niece if she married a Frenchman.

 Although it was to support Catherine in her cause that he first came to England, it was her daughter, Mary, to whom he rendered the greater service.
 Chapuys, who had been devoted to Catherine, strongly disapproved of the king's treatment of his daughter.
-He developed an affection for Mary, who trusted him and relied on him during some of the most difficult years of her life.
+He cultivated relationships with some of Mary's closest supporters, including Gertrude Courtenay, Marchioness of Exeter, who passed him information and secretly visited him in disguise.
+Chapuys developed an affection for Mary, who trusted him and relied on him during some of the most difficult years of her life.

 In 1539, Chapuys began to suffer from gout.
 Nevertheless, he remained as resident ambassador in England, except for brief absences, keeping his master informed on English affairs, until May 1545.
 He was recalled to Antwerp, in April 1539, when diplomatic relations soured, where he remained until July 1540.
 On his return, he worked to restore Anglo-Imperial relations and was involved in the negotiations for the alliance of February 1543, which led to Henry VIII and Charles V declaring war on France.
 Chapuys accompanied Henry VIII's men to France.
 His health had continued to worsen in 1544 and he asked to be relieved of his post, but the Emperor allowed him to leave only after introducing his successor, François van der Delft, to the post.
 Chapuys was then sent to Bourbourg, near Gravelines, to negotiate until July 1545, when he was finally released from service.